Confidentiality, Anonymity, & Whistleblower Protection

 Employees of EPA Contractors, Subcontractors, Grantees, or Subgrantees or Personal Service Contractors

 Under 41 U.S.C. § 4712, it is illegal for an employee of a federal contractor, subcontractor, grantee, or subgrantee or personal services contractor to be discharged, demoted, or otherwise discriminated against for making a protected whistleblower disclosure.
 If you are an employee of an EPA contractor, subcontractor, grantee, subgrantee, or personal services contractor and believe you have been retaliated against for making a protected whistleblower disclosure, you may submit a retaliation complaint to the OIG Hotline.
 For more information about whistleblower protections for such employees, please review this whistleblower protection informational brochure.

 Role of the Whistleblower Protection Coordinator

 Whistleblower disclosures can save lives as well as billions of taxpayer dollars.
-They play a critical role in keeping our Government honest, efficient, and accountable.
-Recognizing that whistleblowers root out waste, fraud, and abuse, and protect public health and safety, federal laws strongly encourage employees to disclose wrongdoing.
-Federal laws also protect whistleblowers from retaliation.
+They play a critical role in keeping our government honest, efficient and accountable.
+Recognizing that whistleblowers root out waste, fraud and abuse and protect public health and safety, federal laws strongly encourage employees to disclose wrongdoing.

 Definition of Whistleblowing